UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Design

-\textit{Seed caching}.
-For seeds that are relatively heavy-weight and constant, we reduce the synchronization overhead via a local cache.
+\textbf{Seed caching}.
+Since the seeds are relatively heavy-weight and constant, we reduce the seed synchronization overhead via a local cache.
 We generate a hash value and use it as an index to identify the seed in the database.
-Then, we maintain a \emph{local map} (key-value hash map) as a cache of seeds in the memory of each fuzzing instance.
-When scheduling a fuzzing task, since each fuzzing instance is assigned explicitly with which seed to fuzz, we use the \emph{local map} to only retrieve the miss-hit seed from the database to avoid copying every time.
-Specifically, we modify the functions to read and write seeds in AFL to redirect the seed accesses.
-A seed read will refer to the \emph{local map} first and only download the seed from the database when it does not exist in the local map.
-Similarly, the seed write will upload the seed to the database and maintain a copy in the \emph{local map} at the same time.
-We abandon the \emph{seed queue} for the local seeds in each fuzzing instance and move the scheduling scheme to the scheduler.
+Then, we maintain a local cache of seeds in the memory of each fuzzing instance.
+As each fuzzing instance has a seed assigned to it explicitly, when scheduling a task, only the cache miss-hit seeds are retrieved from the database, and the cache hit seeds avoid the seed copy and improve efficiency.
+Specifically, we modify the functions to read and write seeds in AFL to redirect the seed’s access.
+First, the local map will be referred to and the seed is only downloaded from the database when it does not exist in the local map.
+Similarly, the seed writer will upload the seed to the database and maintain a copy on the local map at the same time.
+We abandon the seed queue for local seeds in each fuzzing instance and move the scheduling scheme to the scheduler.

-\textit{Coverage reconstruction}.
-In AFL, coverage information is manifested by a bitmap compressed as high-density raw data (e.g., the 64KB bitmap in AFL).
-We do not share coverage information directly because the coverage information changes rapidly and frequently.
+\textbf{Coverage broadcast}.
+In AFL, coverage information is manifested by a bitmap compressed as high-density raw data (e.g., the 64 KB bitmap in AFL).
+We do not share coverage information directly among all the fuzzing instances because it changes rapidly and frequently.
 For example, AFL may alter the bitmap on each execution of a test case.
-Besides, it is easy to cause conflicts when multiple fuzzing instances update coverage information simultaneously.
-Thus, we use a scheme called bitmap reconstruction to share coverage information among fuzzing instances.
-Reconstruction means to dry-run the PUT with seeds once again.
-Each time a fuzzing instance gets a new seed, it re-executes the program with the seed to update its local bitmap coverage.
-In this way, the bitmap is reconstructed by each fuzzing node independently without conflicts, and the coverage information is easy to be acquired by each fuzzing instance.
-Obviously, the overhead of reconstruction is trivial.
-More importantly, coverage reconstruction is scalable.
+It is easy to cause conflicts when multiple instances update coverage information simultaneously.
+To alleviate such conflicts, we synchronize coverage information in a centralized manner with two steps.
+We maintain a global bitmap at the main node to receive coverage change from the local instances and broadcast the new coverage information back to them.
+Each time a local instance incurs a bitmap change, instead of synchronizing with all the instances, it only notifies the global bitmap.
+After the global bitmap has been updated, it broadcasts this update to all the local instances.
+Then, the instances copy the global bitmap to local to finish the update.
+Notably, when multiple instances update the global bitmap concurrently, the updates are at the byte level.
+Though there still is a lock/unlock behavior, it avoids locking/unlocking the whole bitmap (64kb) and can significantly lower the chances of bitmap update conflict.
+Thus, it avoids performance deduction.
+Since concurrent reading of the global bitmap does not have conflicts, the broadcast process is fast and efficient.